Institute for Health and Care Improvement

 - Supporting people living with dementia

-The North Yorkshire and Humber Cancer Alliance has commissioned the Institute to undertake a cancer awareness survey amongst residents of North Yorkshire, York, East Riding, Hull, North Lincolnshire and North East Lincolnshire.
-We worked in partnership with the six Healthwatch organisations in these areas to obtain over 5,600 responses from a wide range of people, including talking to people who would not normally answer a survey.
+The North Yorkshire and Humber Cancer Alliance commissioned us to undertake a cancer awareness survey amongst residents of North Yorkshire, York, East Riding, Hull, North Lincolnshire and North East Lincolnshire.
+We worked in partnership with the six Healthwatch organisations in these areas to obtain over 6,100 responses from a wide range of people, including talking to people who would not normally answer a survey.

-The feedback from the desk review and the participatory work is being used within a wider consultation run by Dementia Forward as they develop the Hub.
-We are also undertaking an evaluation of the services and support provided by Dementia Forward for people with young onset dementia and their families, using a combination of surveys and interviews.
+The feedback from the desk review and the participatory work has been used within a wider consultation run by Dementia Forward as they develop the Hub.
+We have also undertaken an evaluation of the services and support provided by Dementia Forward for people with young onset dementia and their families, using a combination of surveys, interviews and focus groups.
+A copy of the summary report is available.

 Right Care Right Person (RCRP) was introduced by Humberside Police in 2019 as a programme of partnership working and the withdrawal of the police from certain types of demand, aiming to ensure that vulnerable people are given the right care and support when they are in crisis.
 When there is immediate risk to life or a risk of serious harm, police will still attend.
 However, when agencies call police about issues which don’t meet the threshold for police intervention, they will signpost them to the most appropriate service.
 The police have reported savings in terms of officer hours saved, yet the impact upon and experience from a health and social care and service user perspective has yet to be evidenced.

-We are undertaking a small-scale qualitative study to obtain initial feedback from a wide range of professionals within the whole system, including mental health practitioners, staff in A&E, ambulance service staff and police officers.
+We undertook a small-scale qualitative study to obtain initial feedback from a wide range of professionals within the whole system, including mental health practitioners, staff in A&E, ambulance service staff and police officers.